 Do not take alcohol or mood-altering drugs

 Don’t consume alcohol or mood-altering drugs.
-Alcohol and drugs can negatively affect your coordination and judgment, leading to an accident.
+Alcohol and drugs can negatively affect your coordination and judgement, leading to an accident.

 Why Knowing Safety Rules In Archery Is Important?